mrmitc01/ProcessManagement/README.md

 ProcessManagement

-The goal of this project is to take one command-line argument, check that it is a number at least 3 and at most 10, and create that number of processes using fork().
+The goal of this project is to take one command-line argument, check that it is a number at least 3 and at most 10, and create that number of processes using fork()

 The purposes of each of the following files are stated below: